Mirvaso gel (brimonidine) to treat persistent facial redness in rosacea. Lasts 12 hours. Available to buy online from Dr Fox.Start order

 Dr Fox prices are 25%–50% lower than other UK online clinics.

 Mirvaso gel is a prescription only medicine containing the active ingredient brimonidine and is a treatment for rosacea.
-Rosacea is a condition affecting mainly the face, in which there is increased skin blood flow and redness.
+Rosacea is a condition affecting mainly the face, in which there is increased skin blood flow and redness, as well as red papules, pimples and pustules.
 Brimonidine is an alpha blocker, and when applied to reddened areas of skin, it causes narrowing of blood vessels and reduced surface blood flow.
 The effects start within a few minutes and last up to 12 hours.

 In studies 7 out of 10 subjects reported reduced rosacea symptoms 3 hours after an application of Mirvaso.
 This compares with 4 out 10 subjects reporting improvement when a non-active (dummy) gel was applied.

 Mirvaso is for adult use, and should not be used by under 18s as it is untested in this lower age group.
-It should be kept away from young children, who are at risk of serious adverse effects if they ingest the gel.
+It should be kept away from young children, who are at risk of dangerous effects if they swallow the gel.
 In studies, older subjects (65 years and above) responded to treatment in the same way as younger subjects (18-64 years).

 How to apply Mirvaso

-Mirvaso is applied once daily in pea sized amounts to each of the reddened areas of the face; the chin, each cheek, forehead and nose.
-Gel should be spread smoothly and evenly.
-Application should be applied to dry, rather than wet skin, to reduce the chance of Mirvaso running into the eyes and mouth.
-Gel which comes into contact with the eyelids, eyes, lips or mouth should be washed off with water straight away.
-Other topical medicines and makeup can be applied once the gel has dried.
-Wash hands after use to avoid transfer to eyes and mouth and reduce unwanted constriction of circulation to the hands and fingers.
+Start treatment with a very small amount of gel (less than the maximum dose) for at least 1 week and build-up gradually, based on tolerability and response to treatment.
+It is important not to exceed the maximum daily dose (which is 1gm of gel in total weight, approximately 5 pea-sized amounts).
+Apply 1 pea-sized amount to each of the reddened areas of the face; the chin, each cheek, forehead, and nose.
+Gently smooth as evenly and thinly as possible, over the five areas of the face, avoiding the eyes and lips.
+Gel should be applied to dry rather than wet skin, to reduce the chance of Mirvaso running into the eyes and mouth.
+Gel which comes into contact with the eyelids, eyes, lips, or mouth should be washed off with water straight away.
+Other skin treatments and make-up can be applied once the gel has dried.
+Wash hands after use to avoid transfer to eyes and mouth and to reduce unwanted constriction of circulation to the hands and fingers.
 If symptoms worsen, Mirvaso should be stopped and a doctor consulted.

 Who should NOT use Mirvaso